tet0fyl/Stitcher/README.md

 # Mobile App

-I use [byte deco](http://bytedeco.org/) a JavaCPP Wrapper for OpenvCv
+I use [byte deco](http://bytedeco.org/) a JavaCPP Wrapper for OpenCv

 ## Explanation
 The App is compose of three view: